bigjosh/move38-blinks-pcb/nfc/daughterboard-assembly.md

 ![image](https://user-images.githubusercontent.com/5520281/163684678-61bbd5ce-4b8f-44c7-a307-afbde9047b14.png)

 ## Assemble back of board with coil
-Scraping the enamel off the wires makes soldering easier, but you can also solder directly and it will burn off.
+Scraping the enamel off the wires makes soldering easier, but you can also solder directly and it should burn off.

 ![image](https://user-images.githubusercontent.com/5520281/163685715-510aab77-423f-46ec-b3b8-3509918a16b2.png)

 ## Stick a 4 pin JST into the back of the blink
 Then put on the cover to hold it in place.
+You can also try a header, but I think it will be harder to hold in place.

 ![image](https://user-images.githubusercontent.com/5520281/163684941-9fd7e04a-f1f9-46b8-9c98-ea2d126c8dcb.png)

 ## Solder the PCB to the pins of the JST that are stocking out on the front side of the blink
-Make sure the solder wets both the NFC board pads and the SP connector pads.
+Make sure the solder wets both the NFC board pads and the SP connector pads on the blink PCB.

 ![image](https://user-images.githubusercontent.com/5520281/163684989-2774a28a-a67b-478e-bc34-e09fb7f84403.png)